ankur212001/API/README.md

     3 After this is done run the API using command line by uvicorn main:app --reload
     4 To test the API using a graphical interface press ctrl and visit the /docs route of the link where the API is hosted.

+Language Used - Python
+Libraries Used - FastAPI, SQLAlchemy